saketoz98/Sentiment-Analysis/README.md

    **content** - Content of the article extracted using beautifulsoup python library. <br />
    **sentimentScore** - Sentiment Score predicted by GCP Sentiment Analysis model. <br />
    **overallSentiment** - Based on the predicted score, article is categorized into "Positive", "Negative" and "Neutral" sentiments.
-3. overallSentiment is calculated using following logic: <br />
+3. overallSentiment is calculated using the following logic: <br />
    sentimentScore > 0.2 - Positive <br />
    sentimentScore < -0.2 - Negative <br />
    sentimentScore >= -0.2 and sentimentScore <= 0.2 - Neutral <br />

 #### **sentimentAnalysis.py**
 1. This is the main file which has the code to perform the web scrapping using beautifulsoup and predict the sentiment of the extracted articles.

+#### **visualization.py**
+1. This includes the code to visualize the predicted sentiments of the articles using plotly visualization library.

+#### **Visualizations Folder**
+1. The folder contains the screenshot of the final predicted results Bar Chart.